hubmapconsortium/documentation/docs/Publications/index.md

 &nbsp;&nbsp; c.
 Once submitted, the  publication page may immediately appear [here](https://portal.hubmapconsortium.org/publications) for logged-in users.
 <img src="Publications-Step4-2.png" alt="HuBMAP Publication"> <br />
-- Some information (e.g., Vitessce visualizations, author information, etc.) will _not_ appear until backend processes are complete...
+- Some information (e.g., Vitessce visualizations, author information, etc.) will _not_ appear until <br /> backend processes are complete...
   - The page has to reach QA status (Step 5 - see below)
   - _Processing_ status indicates the file or publication is being actively processed and not yet available.
   - _Invalid_ status indicates that there is some error with the file or publication.